and is often associated with the sun and obtains new

 build temples, what happens in them,

-and why they are so special to Mormons- especially this temple!
+and why they are so special to members of the Church- especially this temple!

 His arms are eagerly inviting us to come to Him with our pain,

-and He will strengthen us and make us whole again.
+and despair so that He can strengthen us and make us whole again.

-just like the majestic phoenix and this glorious temple.
+just like the magnificent Phoenix and this stunning temple.

-I was taken back at how it is both stunning on the inside and outside,
+I was taken back by how it is both stunning on the inside and outside,

 and I am reminded of my own miracle and